HiteshKolluru/ser594_23fc_project/pythonProject1/project_ml_experimentation_template.md

 'syllables', 'lines', 'unique_word_density', 'word_count',
 'word_count_unique', 'unique_words', 'syllable_density', 'line_density'

-this dose not seem to affect the model created and works just like the first one
+this does not seem to affect the model created and works just like the first one